 BNL, E-Books Customer Service

 The Dutch National Library service (now part of Koninklijke Bibliotheek, formerly Stichting Bibliotheek.nl) aims to give everyone free and easy access to information, knowledge and culture.
-Libraries have the most complete and extensive collection of titles available in the Netherlands and since January 2014, users have also been able to borrow and read e-books on their mobile devices.
+Dutch libraries have the most complete and extensive collection of titles available in the Netherlands.
+Since January 2014, users have also been able to borrow and read e-books on their mobile devices.

 BSL was asked to design and develop the customer service portal for e-books users, as well as a range of widgets related to the e-books site (including my bookshelf, e-book categories and the ad-hoc search widget).